|Teepee Restaurants & Gas Stations (page 1)|

 |former gas station

 The Mi Cabana Restaurant has a teepee on its roof.
+The restaurant appeared to be closed in 2019.
 For more, see this website. [map]

 This concrete Teepee in Globe was built in the 1940s as a fast food stand.
 In 1972, the building housed the Red Roan Saloon.
 The bar closed in 1980.
 It was vacant for many years until it was restored in 2011.
 The front door was covered over and the structure was repainted to match a photo from the 1940s.
 The building next door was demolished.
 For more, see these websites: 1 and 2. [map]The former gas station in Allentown is located just off I-40 at the Allentown exit.
 It was known at one time as the Indian City Exxon.
 The building has been vacant for decades.
 It stands next to Armand Ortega's Indian City, a souvenir and Indian arts and crafts store.